Mahmoudahmeda/Subhunter/README.md

     Subxhunter - Subdomain Enumeration Tool by Mahmoud Ahmed
 ```

-**Subhunter** is a powerful subdomain enumeration tool that aggregates subdomains from multiple sources, including public search engines, APIs, and wordlist-based fuzzing.
+**Subhunter** is a  subdomain enumeration tool that aggregates subdomains from multiple sources, including public search engines, APIs, and wordlist-based fuzzing.
 It supports scraping, API integration, and browser automation (using Selenium and Chromium) for comprehensive subdomain discovery.

 ---